 Traceability and impact analysis are two ways you can analyze linkages.
-You can view traceability and impact analysis through reports run in RM Browser or RM Concept.
+You can view traceability and impact analysis through reports run in RM Browser.

 Traceability

 Different kinds of traceability result from different kinds of relationships.
 Relationships between different requirements classes can be used to show dependencies, such as the connection between operational requirements and software requirements.